AdaCore/gnatcoverage/doc/gnatcov/external_annotations.rst

 changes.
 Each annotation carries the fields of its kind, and a stale one carries ``diagnostic`` instead of ``location``.
 Unlike the text form, a justification holding a semicolon or a newline stays unambiguous.

+``code`` says whether there was anything to report, so that a client does not have to recognise a diagnostic by its wording:

+* ``ok``: the annotations are reported, ``annotations`` being empty when there is none;
+* ``not_configured``: nothing designates an annotation file, so the feature is simply not in use;
+* ``invalid_command_line``: the invocation itself is wrong.

+``message`` carries the corresponding diagnostic, empty for ``ok``.

+|gcv| still exits with a non-zero status for anything other than ``ok``, so the
+status remains what tells a failure from a success; ``code`` only tells the failures apart.
+A failure detected before the requested format is known, such as an unknown :cmd-option:`--format`, is reported on standard error with no report at all, so a client must be prepared for output that is not this object.

 The report goes to standard output unless :cmd-option:`--output` designates a file, in which case it is written there instead.
 A parser should be given a